neeru-gupta/poynt/README.md

 8) After building successful apk at the bottom of screen its shows  (APK Explorer Window)
 9) Open APK Explorer that having apk file.

-Run APK file (Connect to Poynt Device to computer or laptop by USB and allow USB debugging on device screen)
+# Run APK By Command

- By Command
+(Connect to Poynt Device to computer or laptop by USB and allow USB debugging on device screen)

   a) get SDK path File->Project Structure-> SDK Location
   b) click terminal window at bottom of screen in android studio.
-  c) go to plateform-tools path of SDK (e.g:  `cd C:\Users\AppData\Local\Android\Sdk\platform-tools\` )
+  c) go to platform-tools path of SDK (e.g:  `cd C:\Users\AppData\Local\Android\Sdk\platform-tools\` )
   d) execute following command : `adb install path_of_apk` e.g  `adb install c:\myfolder\poyntdemo.apk`

- Or Run Directly from Android studio menu option:
+# Run APK By Directly from Android studio menu option:

     a) Run->Run APP